estebanfelipep/poland-next15-conferences-browser/STEPS.md

 - But if you do this, it's going to opt-in the whole subtree, so what you typically do add a default none.
 - Note the exit, enter, and default props.
 This means when the fallback exits, and the content enters, it will animate.
 But since the default is "none" it wont crossfade any other update in the tree below, causing unexpected animations.
 - How about this item detail.
-- Go to Grid, let's add a view trans to the talk details.
+- Go to Grid, let's add a view trans to the talk details, enter slide-in.
 - If we want animation, we need to wrap the state update in a transition.
 - Our TalkCard has an action prop as well, let's switch to an action so we know it's in a transition already.
 Let's use the closeAction to animate close as well.
-- Add enter with a slide in.
 - When this transition finishes, react will automatically animate the result of the transition to the new UI.
 - However, i see that two different related components are in the view at separate times.
 To animate between them, we can use a shared element transition.
 - Wrap TalkCard in ViewTransition.
 We can add a name to these.
 The names need to be unique and the same.
 See animation.
-- For shared element transitions, if the thing you're sharing is not visible in the before/after, react will fall back to a cross fade instead of things flying off screen.
+- (For shared element transitions, if the thing you're sharing is not visible in the before/after, react will fall back to a cross fade instead of things flying off screen.
 So when I scroll down to the bottom, click the last item - it will expand into it.
 But when I close it and go back to the list (which is at the top) that item is no longer visible on the screen so it just cross fades close.
-React automatically figures out what the right thing to do is!
+React automatically figures out what the right thing to do is!)
 - I also have clickable badges by the way, they also animate now on router push!
 - Finally, how about the search interaction.
 I already a ViewTransition on the cards, but theyre not animating.
 Thats' because there is no transition or deferred update on this search.
 Let's solve it with useDeferredValue.
 - Now, you may know, from react 18, you could use it to avoid blocking input responsiveness by deferring the value until react is able to render it, like in our search.
 It can also be used with async data fetching to avoid jarring UI updates in something like a combobox.
 - Let's use useDeferredValue here to trigger a viewtransition!
 Add isStale indicator for the spinner!
 - React can automatically animate the result of the deferred update to the new UI.
 - Use chrome devtools to slow down the animations!
 Animation drawer.
 Showcase.
-- React let me declaratively define my view trans, while handling all the possible edge cases.
+- React let me declaratively define my view trans, (while handling all the possible edge cases).
 I'm really bad at animations but I was still able to add all this!

 ## Final demo